 The Kentucky Women's Cancer Screening Program (KWCSP) provides breast and cervical cancer screenings and diagnostic case management and treatment referral services to reduce cancer morbidity and mortality among Kentucky's medically underserved, low income, and uninsured women.
 The Kentucky Women's Cancer Screening program is funded by a federal grant from the Centers for Disease Control and Prevention (CDC).
-The CDC grant requires the program to provide appropriate referrals for medical treatment; assure appropriate follow-up services and case management; develop and disseminate public information and education programs for the detection and control of breast and cervical cancers; improve the education, training, and skills of health professionals; monitor the quality of screening program has primarily been contracted to local health departments (LHDs).
+The CDC grant requires the program to provide appropriate referrals for medical treatment; assure appropriate follow-up services and case management; develop and disseminate public information and education programs for the detection and control of breast and cervical cancers; improve the education, training, and skills of health professionals; monitor the quality of screening procedures for breast and cervical cancers; and evaluate activities through appropriate surveillance.
+In the past, this program has primarily been contracted to local health departments (LHDs).
 Through Kentucky's Public Health Transformation initiative, the LHDs will be allowed, at their discretion, to opt out of providing these services and the department will secure other partners to provide the services such as Federally Qualified Health Centers, Rural Health Clinics, and other community providers.